North America ATLAS of Plucked Instruments

 You Tube

-Also a 6 string ukulele exists, which has two strings double (in octaves).
-The taro patch with 8 nylon strings has the two top strings in unison and the two bottom strings in octaves.
+The taropatch with 8 nylon strings has the two top strings in unison and the two bottom strings in octaves.
 The tuning is like the ukulele : gg' cc' e'e' a'a'.

-In case you expected to find Hawaiian guitars here : see under steelguitars.
-Apparently it is nowadays difficult to find Hawaiian guitars on Hawaii - the slack key guitar seems now the most popular national instrument.
+In case you expected to find Hawaiian guitars here : see page steelguitars.
+Apparently it is nowadays difficult to find the original Hawaiian guitars on Hawaii - the slack key guitar is now the most popular national instrument.
 This is a normal (usually steel string flat top) guitar, with an open tuning, on which traditional Hawaiian tunes are played.

 top